intoc/csm/readme.md

 You can actually put the path anywhere in the command, as long as it's in quotes.
 If you omit the path, then the current executable directory will be used.
 Parameters may be in any order, and they don't all have to be used.

+For Windows users who would like to do some batch processing without the GUI, there is an example batch file `batch.bat`.
+Open it in a text editor before trying to use it.

 ### Parameters
 | Parameter | Name | Type | Default | Description |